 He was designated prime minister by President Toomas Hendrik Ilves when his predecessor Andrus Ansip stepped down after a record nine years in office.

-Mr Ansip's popularity had flagged of late, and his resignation was designed to bring in fresh blood ahead of the centre-right party's run for re-election in 2015.
+Mr Ansip resigned in an attempt to bring in fresh blood ahead of the liberal Reform Party's run for re-election in 2015.

-Mr Roivas, aged 34 at the time of taking office, heads a coalition consisting of his centre-right Reform Party and the center-left Social Democratic Party with a wafer-thin majority.
+Mr Roivas, aged 34 at the time of taking office, heads a coalition of Reform and the centre-left Social Democratic Party with a wafer-thin majority.

-Mr Roivas served as the minister for social affairs in the previous government.
+Mr Roivas served as minister of social affairs in Andrus Ansip's government for 15 months.